mskcc/vcf2maf/README.md

 [![DOI](https://zenodo.org/badge/doi/10.5281/zenodo.14107.svg)](http://dx.doi.org/10.5281/zenodo.14107)

 To convert a [VCF](http://samtools.github.io/hts-specs/) into a [MAF](https://wiki.nci.nih.gov/x/eJaPAQ), each variant must be mapped to only one of all possible gene transcripts/isoforms that it might affect.
-This selection of a single effect per variant, is often subjective.
-So this project is an attempt to make the selection criteria smarter, reproducible, and more configurable.
-And the default criteria must lean towards best practices.
+But even within a single isoform, a `Missense_Mutation` close enough to a `Splice_Site`, can be labeled as either in MAF format, but not as both. **This selection of a single effect per variant, is often subjective.
+And that's what this project attempts to standardize.** The `vcf2maf` and `maf2maf` scripts leave most of that responsibility to [Ensembl's VEP](http://useast.ensembl.org/info/docs/tools/vep/index.html), but allows you to override their "canonical" isoforms, or use a custom ExAC VCF for annotation.
+Thought the most useful feature is the *extensive* support in parsing a wide range of crappy MAF-like or VCF-like formats we've seen out in the wild.

 Quick start
 -----------

-Download the latest stable branch of vcf2maf, and view the detailed usage manual:
+Find the [latest stable release](https://github.com/mskcc/vcf2maf/releases), and view the detailed usage manuals for `vcf2maf` and `maf2maf`:

-    curl -LO https://github.com/mskcc/vcf2maf/archive/master.zip; unzip master.zip; cd vcf2maf-master
+    export VCF2MAF_URL=`curl -sL https://api.github.com/repos/mskcc/vcf2maf/releases | grep -m1 tarball_url | cut -d\" -f4`
+    curl -L -o mskcc-vcf2maf.tar.gz $VCF2MAF_URL; tar -zxf mskcc-vcf2maf.tar.gz; cd mskcc-vcf2maf-*
     perl vcf2maf.pl --man

-To download properly versioned releases, [click here](https://github.com/mskcc/vcf2maf/releases) for a list.
+    perl maf2maf.pl --man

 If you don't have [VEP](http://useast.ensembl.org/info/docs/tools/vep/index.html) installed, then [follow this gist](https://gist.github.com/ckandoth/f265ea7c59a880e28b1e533a6e935697).
 Of the many annotators out there, VEP is preferred for its large team of active coders, and its CLIA-compliant [HGVS formats](http://www.hgvs.org/mutnomen/recs.html).
 After installing VEP, you can test the script like so: